ppmim/PAPI4K/papi/docs/running_papi.rst

 removing the field distortion.

-This chapter gives an introduction in how to get started with PAPI, showing the steps that would normally be necessary to reduce a data set from PANIC.
-In particular, this example assumes that we have a series of FITS images from an observation run.
+This section provides a step-by-step guide to getting started with PAPI, illustrating the typical workflow for reducing a data set from PANIC.
+Specifically, this example assumes the availability of a series of FITS images from an observation run, and demonstrates how to process them effectively.

 Quickstart
 ==========

 Running PAPI can be as simple as executing the following command in a terminal::

-	$ papi -s raw_data -d result
+	$ run_papi -s raw_data -d result

 Where ``raw_data`` is the directory of the raw dataset (uncalibrated) having both science or calibration files, and ``result`` is the path to the directory